-- A member of staff should be available at several times throughout the working day to speak to children, write and respond to messages as well as set and mark work. - Teaching staff should contact home if children have not been engaging with work to answer questions and ensure children understand the work.
-Please follow safeguarding quidelines.
+- A member of staff should be available at several times throughout the working day to speak to children, write and respond to messages as well as set and mark work. - Teaching staff should contact home or pass names to the office if children have not been engaging with work.
+Please follow safeguarding guidelines.